josevnz/EncryptedUsbBackup/README.md

           ansible.builtin.fail:
             msg: 'Parted failed:  {{ parted_output }}'
 ```
-3. Create the encrypted volume, format it and then mount it.
+Then create the encrypted volume, format it and then mount it.
 Another block:

 ```yaml
     - name: LUKS and filesystem tasks